felix-laumann/SDG-networks/Results/Africa/Africa.md

 ---

-Click <a href="TLPH_website_tables_6-6.pdf" target="_blank">here</a> for the exact numerical results for the **strength** of each relationship, the conditional set of variables that resulted in the minimum partial distance correlation, and the _p_-value of the conditional independence test.
+Find <a href="TLPH_website_tables_6-6.pdf" target="_blank">here</a> the **exact numerical results of the strength of each relationship**, the conditional set of variables that resulted in the minimum partial distance correlation between any two variables, and the _p_-value of the conditional independence test.

+---

+If you are looking to conduct research with these results, we have also made the strength of each relationship available as a <a href="https://github.com/felix-laumann/SDG-networks/blob/gh-pages/Results/csv/conditions_Africa.csv">csv file</a>.